 - Which Neighborhoods Are Safe?

-And remember, you could also join other travelers on one of our pay-what-you-wish group walking tours.
+And remember, you could also join other travelers on one of our pay-what-you-like walking tours.

 8 TIPS TO STAY SAFE IN NYC

 Many of you have heard this advice before.
 But it’s worth repeating.
 Locals can often pick out the tourists in a crowd.

 While most of us mean visitors no harm and love welcoming them to the city, some folks will welcome the chance to pick your pockets or scam you.

 When we travel abroad, we take our own advice!
 Here’s what to do to blend in.

 Look like you know where you are going

 To avoid looking lost (and getting lost!) in a new city, we review a map of the area we are going to before we leave our hotel.

 We don’t over-plan, but having a general sense of the lay of the land means we don’t have to check a map every 5 minutes - something a local would never do.

 This advice is a bit controversial.
 After all, there's no one way that tourists dress!